Lincoln Park: History

 Another aspect of park history were the Young Lords Lincoln Park neighborhood sit ins and take-overs of institutions under the leadership of Jose Cha Cha Jimenez, protesting the displacement of Latinos by Mayor Richard J. Daley's urban renewal policies.

 It was also the scene of violent events that took place during the 1968 Democratic National Convention.
 These events transpired around the convention center, Grant Park, Old Town, and the park.

 Zoo, conservatory and museums

 Zoo

-Lincoln Park is well known for the Lincoln Park Zoo, a free zoo that is open year-round.
-Lincoln Park Zoo is home to a wide variety of animals.
-It includes big cats, penguins, gorillas, reptiles, monkeys, and other species totaling to nearly 1,250 animals.
-Two sections of Lincoln Park Zoo have been set aside for children.
-The partially indoor Pritzker Family Children's Zoo includes habitats of various North American wildlife.
-The Farm-in-the-Zoo is a working reproduction of a Midwestern farm containing horses and livestock such as pigs, cows, and sheep.
-At the Farm-in-the-Zoo, children can feed and interact with the animals and view live demonstrations of farm work such as the milking of cows.
-In 2010, the Zoo transformed the South Pond, to create a wildlife marsh habitat, with a Nature Boardwalk.
+Lincoln Park is well known for Lincoln Park Zoo, a free zoo that is open year-round.
+Lincoln Park Zoo is home to lions, penguins, gorillas, reptiles, monkeys, and other species totaling to nearly 1,250 animals.
+The Pritzker Family Children's Zoo includes various North American wildlife and an indoor play area.
+Farm-in-the-Zoo is a representation of a working farm with cows, goats, ponies, pigs, and chickens; at select times, visitors can feed and interact with the animals at Farm-in-the-Zoo.
+In 2010, the Zoo transformed the South Pond into Nature Boardwalk, a managed habitat with prairie and wetland features.